DCFS Director Marc Smith Hit With 2 More Contempt Of Court Orders Over Failure To Place Children

 While she has been locked in the facility, she has not received services such as speech therapy.
 She also has not been allowed to go outdoors, and she has barely received an education.

-For nearly a year now, the girl has received just one hour a day of schooling.READ MORE: Illinois Nearly Ranks Top Corrupted State In The Country; Experts Say Issue Is Improving Following High-Profile Convictions
+For nearly a year now, the girl has received just one hour a day of schooling.READ MORE: Lake County Sheriff Asking Kids To Help Name Two Dogs Joining Canine Unit

 The director has now faced six contempt of court orders, since January, for not properly placing youth.